 I really love my Babycakes Donut Maker.
 It is so easy to use and even easier to clean.
-I find I use it a couple of times a month because my kids really love donuts.
-(Note, Babycakes has changed the design of their donut maker and the new one is square-shaped.)
+I use it a couple of times a month because my kids love donuts.
+(Note, Babycakes has changed the design of their donut maker, and the new one is square-shaped.)

 Step 3: This photo shows what the gluten free maple donut batter looks like before cooking the donuts.
 It is a little thick, but the mini donuts are still light and fluffy!

 Add the donut batter to your donut maker.
-If you are baking these, add the batter to a greased donut pan.
+Add the batter to a greased donut pan if you are baking these.

 Step 4: Your doughnuts will look golden when they are all finished.
-Use the special fork that comes with the donut maker to remove the donuts.
+Use the special fork with the donut maker to remove the donuts.
 These gluten free donuts are hot!

 TIP: place wax paper under the rack before you pour on the maple glaze.
-It will save you a lot of clean up!
+It will save you a lot of cleanups!
 Add the chopped bacon and allow the glaze to harden.

 Yes, you need to store these bacon donuts in the refrigerator.

 The short answer is yes, but I will always tell you to read the label!!
 I often find gluten hidden in the strangest things.
-For this recipe, I used Trader Joe's pre-cooked bacon, but feel free to use any cooked
+I used Trader Joe's pre-cooked bacon for this recipe, but feel free to use any cooked.

 You can also bake these donuts in a donut pan.
-(If you use a donut pan, you may consider spraying coconut oil in the pan so the edges get a little crispy like a fried donut.)
+(If you use a donut pan, consider spraying coconut oil so the edges get a little crispy like a fried donut.)